takenet/blip-docs/source/includes/en/extensions/analytics.md

 | endDate      | Limit date to retrieve the events.        |

 <aside class="notice">
-By default, the request returns <b>only today's data<b>.
+By default, the request returns <b>only today's data</b>.
 Use the filters to increase the date range.
 </aside>

 ### Get engaged users